bloodlifeph/bloodlife-web/README.md

 # bloodlife-web
 Web version for the bloodlife.ph app/platform

-HOW TO RUN this bloodlife-web:
+*HOW TO RUN this bloodlife-web app*

 0. Ensure you have installed node and npm.
 1. Fork/Clone the bloodlife-web repository.